sdispater/sdispater.github.io/_posts/2016-10-13-buiding-rest-api-with-flask-orator.md

 Since we are developing a new API, we will have to reset our database often to start fresh and see if everything works properly and creating users by hand can be cumbersome.

-To fix this, Orator provide what are called seeders that can automatically populate our database.
+To fix this, Orator provides what are called seeders that can automatically populate our database.

 Let's create a seeder for our `users` table: